High-speed rail in the United States: Faster inter-city trains: 1920–1941

 Many steam locomotives were streamlined during this time to attract passengers, and the first steam streamlined locomotive was the New York Central's Commodore Vanderbilt.
-Nonetheless, some of these steam locomotives became very fast: some were said to exceed 120 mph on a regular basis.
+Some of these steam locomotives became very fast: some were said to exceed 120 mph on a regular basis.
 Examples include the New York Central's "Super Hudsons" as used on the 20th Century Limited; the Milwaukee Road's purpose-built Atlantics and Hudsons used in Hiawatha service; the Pennsylvania Railroad's duplex-drive 4-4-4-4 type T1 locomotives, and two Union Pacific engines, a 4-6-2 and a 4-8-2, used on the "Forty Niner" and other trains.